12 Common Plumbing Mistakes to Avoid: A Beaverton & Portland Homeowner's Guide

 Estimated cost if ignored: Sewage backup cleanup averages $3,000 to $12,000, including remediation and sanitation.

 Ready to fix it right?
-Call Allscope Plumbing and Construction at (503)-796-1113 to schedule a water heater flush or inspection before the problem shows up on your energy bill.
+Call AllScope Plumbing and Construction at (503)-796-1113 to schedule a water heater flush or a whole-home plumbing inspection before a minor plumbing issue turns into a major repair bill.

 DIY vs. Call a Plumber: Quick Reference Guide

 Not every plumbing issue needs a professional.
-Knowing which tasks are genuinely safe to handle yourself, and which ones carry real risks of DIY plumbing repairs, protects both your budget and your home.
+Knowing which tasks are genuinely safe to handle yourself, and which ones carry real risks, protects both your budget and your home.

 Avoid Costly Plumbing Errors With Help From a Local Expert